Vitols999/QMS-WIKI/DocBasicsMapDem.md

     http://services.arcgisonline.com/arcgis/rest/services/World_Imagery/MapServer/WMTS/1.0.0/WMTSCapabilities.xml

 To use the map you download the XML file and rename it, let's say: _World_Topo.wmts_.
-Move the file into QMapShack's map path and you can use the map on-line.
+Move the file into QMapShack's map path and you can use the map online.

 For some servers, the "capabilities" XML sheet may need some hand tuning (comparing with the above working ones from Arcgis may greatly help in fixing it).
 For example, there is some detailed info about French IGN WMTS server in the ["maps tips & tricks"](DocMapsTipsOnline) section.